-The Biochemistry Program consists of the Biochemistry Joint Major, the Biochemistry Certificate, and a Graduate Course.
-The Principal Faculty of the Biochemistry Program are those teaching in the Biochemistry courses, Dr. Steven Ackerman, Dr. Jason Evans, Dr. William Hagar, Dr. Manickam Sugumaran, Dr. Marianna Torok.
-The Biochemistry Joint Major also offers students a vehicle to engage in, and complete, an independent research project, either in the laboratory of one of the Principal Biochemistry Faculty or in the laboratory of the Contributing Faculty from the Departments of Biology and Chemistry (see Faculty Research).
-The contributing faculty are a large, diverse group of investigators whose research programs also utilize biochemical techniques and approaches.
-Additionally, faculty from other science departments at UMASS Boston may be chosen as a mentor if there research uses biochemistry.
-Such varied interests as gene regulation and expression, green chemistry, plant biology, immunology, x-ray crystallography, proteomics, endocrinology, protein trafficking, photosynthesis, cell cycle, yeast genetics, Drosophila genetics, plant genetics, developmental biology, microbiology, environmental microbiology, remediation biology, acid rain biochemistry, protein chemistry, bioinformatics, neurobiology, toxicology, etc.
+The Biochemistry Program offers a BS degree in Biochemistry and a Biochemistry Certificate.
+The Biochemistry Major also provides students a vehicle to engage in, and complete, an independent research project within a biochemistry-related laboratory from the Departments of Biology or Chemistry (see Research).
+The contributing faculty is a large, diverse group of investigators whose research programs utilize biochemical techniques and approaches.
+Additionally, faculty from other science departments at UMass Boston may be chosen as a mentor if performing biochemical research.
+Our research faculty cover a diverse array of interests that includes gene regulation and expression, green chemistry, medicinal chemistry, protein dynamics, plant biology, immunology, x-ray crystallography, enzymology, proteomics, endocrinology, protein trafficking, photosynthesis, cell cycle, yeast genetics, Drosophila genetics, plant genetics, developmental biology, microbiology, environmental microbiology, remediation biology, acid rain biochemistry, protein chemistry, bioinformatics, neurobiology, toxicology, etc.

 The Biochemistry Certificate offers individuals an opportunity to enroll in five courses over a one year period and receive documentation of their successful completion of a core group of courses in the biochemistry discipline.